cloudmu/react-redux-starter-kit/README.md

 #### Socket.io Communication Between Web Client and API Server

-The Home page has a `<Timebar />` component that creates a Socket.io connection to the API server and updates its content from messages sent from the API server.
+The Home page has a `<Timebar />` component that creates a Socket.io connection to the API server and updates its content from messages received from the API server.
 The server listens for connections from the client page, then io.emit()'s a `time` message every 10 seconds.

 ## What's New